 In December 2017, Roivant Sciences GmbH ("RSG"), a wholly owned subsidiary of Roivant Sciences Ltd ("RSL"), entered into the HanAll Agreement.
-Under the HanAll Agreement, RSG received (1) the non-exclusive right to manufacture and (2) the exclusive, royalty-bearing right to (a) develop, import and use (i) the antibody referred to as batoclimab, (ii) certain back-up and next-generation antibodies (including IMVT-1402) and (iii) products containing such antibodies, and (b) to commercialize such products, in the U.S., Canada, Mexico, the E.U., the U.K., Switzerland, the Middle East, North Africa and Latin America (the "Licensed Territory") for all human and animal uses during the term of the agreement.
+Under the HanAll Agreement, RSG received (1) the non-exclusive right to manufacture and (2) the exclusive, royalty-bearing right to (a) develop, import and use (i) the antibody referred to as batcolimab, (ii) certain back-up and next-generation antibodies (including IMVT-1402) and (iii) products containing such antibodies, and (b) to commercialize such products, in the U.S., Canada, Mexico, the E.U., the U.K., Switzerland, the Middle East, North Africa and Latin America (the "Licensed Territory") for all human and animal uses during the term of the agreement.
 With respect to these licenses, RSG also received the right to grant a sublicense, with prior written notice to HanAll of such sublicense, to: (1) a third party in any country in the Licensed Territory outside of the U.S. and E.U.; (2) an affiliate of RSG in any country in the Licensed Territory; and (3) a third party in the U.S. and E.U. only after submission of a biologics license application ("BLA") in the U.S. or a Marketing Authorization Application in the E.U.
-Pursuant to the HanAll Agreement, RSG granted to HanAll an exclusive, royalty-free license under certain RSG patents, know-how and other intellectual property controlled by RSG relating to such antibodies and products to develop, manufacture and commercialize such antibodies and products for use outside of the Licensed Territory.
-HanAll also reserves the right to conduct discovery or research activities with the batoclimab antibody and certain back-up and next-generation antibodies (including IMVT-1402), with or through a contract research organization or service provider in the Licensed Territory.
+Pursuant to the HanAll Agreement, RSG graents, know-how and other intellectual property controlled by RSG relating to such antibodies and products for use outside of the Licensed Territory.
+HanAll also reserves the right to conduct discovery or research activities with the batcolimab antibody and certain back-up and next-generation antibodies (including IMVT-1402), with or through a contract research organization or service provider in the Licensed Territory.